Boy George: Solo career: 2000s

 Boy George remained a figure in the public eye, starring in the London musical Taboo, based on the New Romantic scene of early 1980s England (Boy George did not play himself, opting instead to take on the persona of Australian-born performance artist Leigh Bowery).
 Boy George was nominated for a Tony Award for the "Best Musical Score" and Taboo was highly successful in London's West End, running for two years and receiving four Laurence Olivier Award nominations, though a heavily altered US production produced by Rosie O'Donnell in New York City was short-lived, running for 100 performances.

-In 2002, Boy George released U Can Never B2 Straight, an "unplugged" collection of rare and lesser known acoustic works.
+In 2002, Boy George released U Can Never B2 Straight, an "unplugged" collection of rare and lesser-known acoustic works.
 It contained unreleased tracks from previous years as well as some ballads from Cheapness and Beauty and the Culture Club album Don't Mind if I Do.
-From 2002 to 2004, under the pseudonym "The Twin", Boy George experimented in electronica, releasing limited edition 7" singles and promo records.
+From 2002 to 2004, under the pseudonym "The Twin", Boy George experimented in electronica, releasing limited-edition 7" singles and promo records.
 The limited releases included four 7" singles, one limited 12" single (for "Sanitised") and a promo CD, a 13-track album Yum Yum.
 Two years later, it was released via digital outlets such as iTunes.
 An album recorded in the spring of 2003 was also shelved.
-A collaboration with electronic combo T–Total, the album was a collection of covers of songs by David Bowie, John Lennon, Dusty Springfield, T. Rex and Eurythmics among others.

-During 2003, he presented a weekly show on London radio station LBC 97.3 for six months.
+During 2003, Boy George presented a weekly show on London radio station LBC 97.3 for six months.
 He wrote the foreword for a feng shui book called Practical Feng Shui by Simon G. Brown (published in 1998).
 He also appeared as a guest on the British comedy-talk show The Kumars at No. 42.
 In March 2005 he was the guest host for an episode of The Friday Night Project, for Channel 4 television.

 In 2005, Boy George released Straight, the second volume of his autobiography.
 On his "More Protein" website, he also announced another album, also named Straight, for mid-2005.
-The album was never released but a four track sampler was released with the book of the same name.
-A reggaeton oriented EP was also planned for August 2006 but was never released.
+The album was never released but a four-track sampler was released along with a book titled Straight.
+A reggaeton-oriented EP was also planned for August 2006 but was never released.
 Some recent tracks were shared by Boy George himself in late 2006 and early 2007 on his YouTube account, his three Myspace pages and sometimes on his official site.
-In January 2007, Boy George released "Time Machine" on Plan A Records, a song co-written with Ivor Novello Award-winning songwriter Amanda Ghost who also co-wrote "You're Beautiful" with James Blunt.
+In January 2007, Boy George released "Time Machine" on Plan A Records, a song co-written with Ivor Novello Award-winning songwriter Amanda Ghost, who also co-wrote "You're Beautiful" with James Blunt.